Skip to Content

 Lemon Pasta Above

-PASTA: When I make this pasta dish I like to use spaghetti.
+• Pasta: When I make this pasta dish I like to use spaghetti.
 But, it works great with any shape pasta such as angel hair, linguine, or macaroni.
 For a healthier version, try whole wheat pasta.

-CHEESE: Freshly grated Parmesan cheese is the other key ingredient in this pasta dish.
+• Cheese: Freshly grated Parmesan cheese is the other key ingredient in this pasta dish.
 Look for a high quality chunk of Parmesan cheese.
 Alternatively, you can use pre-shredded cheese, too.

-FRESH HERBS: Try using fresh basil, thyme or parsley.
+• Fresh Herbs: Try using fresh basil, thyme or parsley.
 Fresh is best, if you can.

 Lemon Pasta with Fork

-RESERVE PASTA WATER: Before draining the pasta, reserve about 1/2 cup of the water that the pasta cooked in to help create the lemon sauce.
+3. Reserve Pasta Water: Before draining the pasta, reserve about 1/2 cup of the water that the pasta cooked in to help create the lemon sauce.

-ADD THE RESERVED WATER: Add 1/4 cup of reserved cooking water and continue to whisk or stir until it is mixed together.
+4. Add Reserved Water: Add 1/4 cup of reserved cooking water and continue to whisk or stir until it is mixed together.

 There is an optional step if you want a creamier sauce: you can add about 1/2 cup of cream or milk to the pasta at this point.

-You can choose to add more of the reserved cooking water depending on the the consistency you want from the sauce.
+6. Serve: You can choose to add more of the reserved cooking water depending on the consistency you want from the sauce.
+Serve warm with extra fresh Parmesan, fresh parsley and crushed red pepper.
+I also love to serve a white wine with this pasta.
+Store in an airtight container for up to 5 days.

 Lemon Pasta Above with Fork

-• If you have some of this pasta as leftovers, add more olive oil and lemon to the pasta when you are ready to eat it.
+• If you have some of this pasta as leftovers, add more good olive oil and lemon to the pasta when you are ready to eat it.
 Sometimes, the pasta soaks up the sauce when it sits in the fridge.

 • Reserve some of the water when you cook the pasta and use that to thin out the lemon sauce if you want.
 The starch from the water will also the sauce coat the pasta better.